timbertson/ambl/README.md

 **Unlike**: bazel

-I don't know exactly how this will play out yet, but I want nix and trou to play well together.
+I don't know exactly how this will play out yet, but I want nix and ambl to play well together.
 Bazel wants you to specify all dependencies using bazel, but for dependencies outside of the project I'll often want to use nix.
 But I also want it to be fully useable without nix.
 This is a tricky goal without a specific plan, so we'll see what happens.

 ### Works well enough without a daemon